 We’ve already touched on this one somewhat already, but it’s worth repeating.
 While the exact cause of premenstrual syndrome isn’t quite yet understood, researchers believe that a change in the estrogen-progesterone ratio can be to blame for it.
 (32)

 Now, it’s important to note here that lower levels of estrogen are associated with poor mental health in women in general.
 However, a short-term increase in estrogen and a similar decrease in progesterone during the lead-up to your period has been shown to cause that unwelcome assortment of symptoms known as PMS.

-If you’ve been dealing with a short temper, tender breasts, ridiculous food cravings (give us all the pickles and dark chocolate, please and thank you), and all of those other not-so-wonderful things associated with PMS, then DIM can help.
+If you’ve been dealing with a short temper, breast tenderness ridiculous food cravings (give us all the pickles and dark chocolate, please and thank you), and all of those other not-so-wonderful things associated with PMS, then DIM can help.
 As it can help reduce the levels of estrogen in your body, you can kiss those unpleasant symptoms buh-bye.

 Benefit #5: Prevent Free Radical Damage

 Just like death and taxes are two of the seemingly inevitable facts of life, so are free radicals.
 As a type of unstable atom, free radicals are typically caused by normal metabolic processes.
 However, external factors (such as smoking, UV exposure, and pollution) can also lead to the formation of these free radicals in our bodies.
 (33)